 Kuma is passionate about racial and social justice with an emphasis on shifting policy and practice vs. hearts and minds and speaking to how more companies and organizations can harness the power of DEI to enhance their competitive advantage.

 When Kuma isn’t speaking, she loves cooking for her husband, wrestling with her three-year-old son, and arguing with her 16-year-old daughter.

-Strategic Thinking, Innovation, Project Management, and Emotional Intelligence to name a few.
+Diversity In The Workplace, Project Management, Emotional Intelligence, Implicit Bias 101 to name a few.
 See all the topics we offer below.

 Agile may not be new to the IT world, but it has become THE methodology across several industries.
 Popularity, however, does not always translate to success in business.
 This workshop will help you better understand the tenets of Agile and how to integrate this cross-functional team methodology into your current project management processes.

 As the building block of many childhood imaginations, Lego is one of the most famous and profitable brands in the world.
 However, not too long ago, Lego was facing bankruptcy.
 As the fifth-largest toymaker in the world, what was going wrong?
 This presentation will outline the background of the popular company while providing insight into the turnaround it faced.
 By learning how to create new value out of what already existed, Lego utilized innovative techniques, strategic partnerships, and the technological revolution to not only retain but grow its already broad customer base.
 By understanding the lessons Lego faced during their turnaround phase, participants will be able to apply those same principles of success into their own organizations.